brendanmcc02/masters-thesis/literature-review/career-counselling-literature-review.md

         * neurosurgeon,
         * etc.
 * It mentions that for effective counselling (right away I think that's a bit of scope for me, I just want to focus on recommending courses/careers), we should ask the individual deep, reflective questions to help them identify what they find meaningful in their life
+    * on second thought, I don't think this should immediately be considered "out of scope", it may be relevant to help the model gain insights to recommend courses that could align with their values.

 ## [Herzberg's Two-Factor Theory](https://www.simplypsychology.org/herzbergs-two-factor-theory.html)
 * Posits that the factors that lead to **job dissatisfaction** are **different** to those that lead to **job satisfaction**